“Airbnb is for everyone.”

 You’ll be rewarded for your loyalty

 Airbnb loyalists, take note: This summer, the company will roll out a new membership program called Superguest to reward the best guests with perks that go way beyond hotel points.
 Details are scarce at this point, but benefits will likely include a fully stocked fridge, airport pickup, concierge service—they might even include flight deals, airport lounge access, and more.
-Tune back in this spring for an update all things Superguest.
 (On the flip side, the company has also rolled out more robust benefits for Superhosts.)

 It’s much easier to find the home you’re looking for

 For anyone who has lamented the limited filters on Airbnb, cry no more.
 With the launch of both Airbnb Categories and Airbnb Collections, the company makes it easy to find exactly the home you’re looking for without having to wade through thousands of listings.

 You can now search using four new property types: “vacation home,” “unique space,” “B&B,” and “boutique.”
 The new search filters allow you to go much further, refining a search by thousands of categories, from “chef’s kitchen” to “near zoo.”

 Booking a home for a specific occasion?
 Airbnb Collections groups homes by type of trip—say, a work trip (homes guarantee self-check-in, wicked-fast Wi-Fi, and coffee) or a family rip (homes guarantee kids’ toys, safe kitchens, and play spaces).
 By the end of 2018, Collections will include nine trip types, with more to come later.

 You can even place your entire trip in Airbnb’s hands

 Don’t want to deal with any of the above?
 Book a trip with Airbnb’s new Beyond program, launching this spring, which puts the company’s acquisition of Luxury Retreats to even greater use.